neurolabusc/dcm_qa_cs_dl/README.md

 ```
 https://github.com/mr-jaemin/ge-mri/blob/main/DICOM/README.md

 [AIR Recon DL will be reported in a DICOM private tag (0043,10CA)](https://github.com/mr-jaemin/ge-mri/blob/main/DICOM/README.md).
+DL has three levels (low 0.3, medium 0.5 and high 0.75) and is only available for 2D acquisitions.
 For example, a DL of High will yield:

 ```
 (0043,10ca) LO [0.75\High]